PROCESS PLANT ENGINEERING

 PLANT ENGINEERING DESIGN

-As engineering consultants, we provide multidisciplinary plant engineering design supported by our in-house simulation consultants across many industries particularly in the functional areas of:
+As a process plant design firm, we provide performance-based multidisciplinary plant design services across many industries particularly in the functional areas of:

-- Process dynamic system modelling and simulation using ASPEN HYSYS
+- Process dynamic system modelling and simulation using ASPEN PLUS or ASPEN HYSYS

 - Hydraulic calculations, sizing of PRVs and studies of complex piping network